Important Safety Information

 STRIBILD can cause serious side effects:

 - Worsening of hepatitis B (HBV) infection.
 STRIBILD is not approved for the treatment of HBV.
-If you have both HIV-1 and HBV and stop taking STRIBILD, your hepatitis may suddenly get worse.
+If you have both HIV-1 and HBV and stop taking STRIBILD, your HBV may suddenly get worse.
 Do not stop taking STRIBILD without first talking to your healthcare provider, as they will need to monitor your health.

 Who should not take STRIBILD?

 Do not take STRIBILD if you take:

 - Any other medicines to treat HIV-1 infection, or the medicine adefovir (Hepsera®).

 What are the other possible side effects of STRIBILD?